About Farm by the River and Bill and Eve - Owners of The Farm By The River

 Bill’s explains his passion for farming “is partly genetic because my dad was always working in our garden and enjoyed the harvest that my mom helped put by every year when we were growing up.
 I worked on a vegetable farm for summer jobs as a teenager and I guess I got the bug then.
 I went to UNH and fell in love with New Hampshire and have never left.
 I am thankful to my Dad for passing along the gene because I truly love what I do.”
 Bill is a master gardener, and runs a landscaping, farm care-taking and maintenance business as part of The Farm By The River enterprise.

-Bill and Eve will continue to help in the garden and will be staying plenty busy raising and caring for Katahdin Hair sheep, Tamworth Pigs and chickens here at the farm as well as operating their pick-your-own raspberry business in the spring and fall.
+Bill and Eve will continue to help in the garden and will be staying plenty busy playing with their three big dogs, raising and caring for Katahdin Hair sheep and chickens here at the farm as well as operating their pick-your-own raspberry business in July.